 I’m specifically talking about adrenal adaptogens and adrenal glandulars.

-These supplements have many studies showing that they can alter cortisol, but that they can also promote weight loss by increasing muscle mass and by reducing recovery time post work out.
+These supplements have many studies showing that they can alter cortisol (17), but that they can also promote weight loss by increasing muscle mass and by reducing recovery time post-workout.

-When I was suffering from burn out and adrenal fatigue (from residency and medical school) I used adrenal supplements and credit much of my improvement to these herbs and supplements.
+When I was suffering from burnout and adrenal fatigue (from residency and medical school), I used adrenal supplements and credited much of my improvement to these herbs and botanicals.